IBM/automation-ibmcloud-infra-openshift/2-standard/README.md

 1. Have access to an IBM Cloud Account.
 An Enterprise account is best for workload isolation but this terraform can be run in a Pay Go account as well.

+2. Requires use of terraform 1.2.x.
+Versions 1.3 and above are not supported with this automation at this time.

-2. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.
+3. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.

     ```shell
     brew install docker colima